 This got me thinking about "Sky Watch Friday".
 A lovely bit of goodness, this site allows photographers to post beautiful images of fluffy clouds, tantalizing sunsets, and other awe-inspiring views of the ether.

 Sharp-shinneds like to attack things.
 They seem to be utterly devoid of fear.
 In migration, they'll routinely strafe larger, more sluggish and mellower co-migrants like Red-tailed Hawks, just for kicks, apparently.
 Yes, if these boys were human, they'd be stored in rubber rooms and fed through slots.
-All of the Accipiter tribe are hostile.
-These are the bird hawks, equipped with long rudderlike tails to facilitate quick jigs and jags, and short rounded wings, the better to accelerate in fast bursts and get through dense thickets.
-No songbird is safe with lurking accipters nearby.

 The above silhouette is a cardinal's Grim Reaper come to life; the spector of death for small birds.
 A Cooper's Hawk, the bigger relative of the sharpies and every bit as aggressive.
 They are like Mike Tyson, Wayne Gretzky, and Ghengis Khan rolled into one: savage aggression, suberb agility, and cunning warrior skills.
 I have seen coops go so far as to run on foot into shrubby thickets where songbirds cowered and the vegetation was too dense to fly into.
 That'd be like your worst dream come true, if you were the House Sparrow in the shrub.